 What Neil enjoys about the trade marks profession?

 “It’s an absolute pleasure advising clients on their most important asset, their brand name and identity.
-Also, it is really enjoyable thinking up of innovative strategies when encountered with any litigious and contentious matters”.
+Also, it is really enjoyable thinking of innovative strategies when encountered with any litigious and contentious matters”.

 What kind of trade mark work does Neil enjoy?